0902-Sharon/CDLabPrograms/README.md

    1) LEX program to count number of identifiers, operators and keywords in a given input file
    2) Yacc program to recognise nested IF control statements and display number of levels of nesting
 5. [prog5](https://github.com/0902-Sharon/CDLabPrograms/tree/main/prog5) :
-   Write a YACC program recognise funtion declaration statement in C and and display the number of variables declared
+   Write a YACC program recognise variable declaration statement in C and and display the number of variables declared
 6. [prog6](https://github.com/0902-Sharon/CDLabPrograms/tree/main/prog6) :
    YACC program that reads C statements from an input file and converts it into quadruple and three address intermediate code
 7. [prog7](https://github.com/0902-Sharon/CDLabPrograms/tree/main/prog7) :